 Newgrange is one of a number of ancient tombs in the Boyne Valley in the Irish county of Meath, north of Dublin.
-Built circa 3200 BC, it predates Stonehenge and the Pyramids of Giza.
+Built circa 3200 BC, during the Neolithic era, it far predates Stonehenge and the Pyramids of Giza.
 A passage tomb, Newgrange was built with astronomical alignment.
-On the morning of the Winter Solstice, the shortest day of the year, the central chamber is briefly illuminated by the rising sun's rays coming through the passage.
+On the morning of the Winter Solstice, the shortest day of the year, the central chamber is briefly illuminated by the rising sun’s rays coming through the passage.

 The surrounding area of this and other tombs is open to the public, and entry to the tomb is done with guided tours.
 On the morning of the Winter Solstice, there is a lottery to determine who can go and watch the event.The annual ticket lottery in 2007 had over 28,000 applications.